allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 Firefox, different headless browsers, ...), operating systems, programming languages (C#, Groovy, Haskell, Java, JavaScript, Objective-C, Perl, PHP, Python, Ruby, Scala, ...) and their testing frameworks (NUnit, JUnit, TestNG, Behat, robot framework, RSpec, ...).
-Selenium allows opening the web browser of our choice automatically, going to chosen pages and interacting with them like &ldquo;reading the website&rdquo;, checking the title, clicking, writing, moving elements, checking sources, clearing and setting cookies, etc. Java with JUnit (or TestNG) and Selenium library is the most common solution for web testing automation today.
+Selenium allows opening the web browser of our choice automatically, going to chosen pages and interacting with them, like &ldquo;reading the website&rdquo;, checking the title, clicking, writing, moving elements, checking sources, clearing and setting cookies, etc. Java with JUnit (or TestNG) and Selenium library is the most common solution for web testing automation today.